chipsalliance/Caliptra/doc/Caliptra.md

 To ensure that the security claims of Caliptra are achieved, specific fuse protection capabilities must be supported:

 * Fuses that hold Caliptra secrets shall not be readable by any mutable code in the SoC.
+The intent is to provide defense-in-depth for the UDS.
   * For SoCs that intend to achieve FIPS 140-3 CMVP certification with Caliptra, SoC shall implement a HW state machine for copying the uds_seed, field_entropy, and key_manifest_pk_hash fuses from the fuse controller into Caliptra's fuse shadow registers.
 Only the fuse controller, this state machine, and Caliptra shall be able to access these fuse values.
+The intent is to not include the SoC ROM as part of the cryptographic module boundary.
 * For the production lifecycle state, if JTAG is enabled pre or post SoC reset, then Caliptra's dedicated fuses shall not be accessible (shall not be readable, shall not be writable) by Caliptra or other SoC IP.
 This restriction shall be applicable to Caliptra's fuse shadow registers as well (see [Physical Attack Countermeasures](#physical-attack-countermeasures)).
 * SoC should ensure that the integrity of each fuse is maintained through the life of the part.
 The integrity of the fuses can be maintained by fuse redundancy, ECC, or other means determined sufficient by the SoC.